Home » REX Atmos for Microsoft Flight Simulator – Is it worth it?

 If REX makes quick work of refining the UI and UX of Atmos, then it has the potential to drive an even harder bargain.
 As it stands, it’s a neat little utility that’s being sold for a fair price.

 Yet, one can’t ignore the elephant in the room—Microsoft Flight Simulator 2024.
-Its release is near the horizon, and possessing an upgraded graphical engine, many simmers may see Atmos as coming at not the best time to truly make a big difference to the experience.
+Its release is near the horizon, and it possesses an upgraded graphical engine.
+Consequently, some simmers may see deem Atmos as a “too little, too late” endeavor to truly make a big difference to the experience.
 That said, REX is confident of full compatibility with the new sim.
-So, for those who care a lot about filters, this could arguably be a worthy tool to carry over into the next generation.
+So, for those who care a lot about filters, this could arguably still be a worthy tool to carry over into the next generation.

 Check out more content: